HArcitecht/ASI-E8-Alignment-Core/README.md

 ​Axiom of Input: Inputs must be objective and measurable.
 We do not track opinions; we track data points relative to the Fixed Point.
 ​Axiom of Synchronization: Timing is the primary variable.
 Systemic output is dependent on the velocity of the trigger.

-​Axiom of Utility: If an intervention does not move the Swarm toward the Fixed Point, it is discarded by the system automatically.
+​Axiom of Utility: If an intervention doesnot move the Swarm toward the Fixed Point, it is discarded by the system automatically.